Madman10K/madman10k.github.io/README.md

 1. Bulgarian 🇧🇬 - native
 1. English 🇬🇧 - between C1 and C2
 1. German 🇩🇪 - A2
-1. Mandarin Chinese(simplified) 🇨🇳 - HSK2
+1. Mandarin Chinese(simplified characters) 🇨🇳 - HSK2

 Additionally sometimes when I'm not learning Mandarin or German I learn the following languages:
 1. Russian 🇷🇺